yanlinchen1985/dsgn270-a1/README.md

 Considering the mobile users very well, on its mobile website, it puts the “order now” and “reserve” button in the “thumb zone”.
 Even though there is not a scroll track shown on mobile devices, the top of the second photo appears in the lower part of the first screen make the user know this mobile web page is scrollable.

 On JOEY’s mobile website, viewers can find the hamburger menu in the upper right corner.
 After clicking it, there is a navigation drawer.
-Then, the menu can be found.
+Then,the menu can be found.
 However, the menu can’t be bookmarked for use in a QR Code.